carlitofluito/letters2013-14/docs/01-depths.md

 These are mostly a compilation of the entries of the first (traveling) blog I made, [*Excusas para no Volver*](http://excusasparanovolver.blogspot.com/)^[*Excuses for not coming back*.
 Not coming back to my home country?
 Not coming back to the visited country? ].
 I hadn’t started writing letters yet, just some spare emails that reflected of my situation.
 I used to do some online courses; exchange information and links with my friends T. (a philosopher), and F. (a poet); and all those things last year weird university students do.

-They may not be so relevant nowadays, but I still think that it adds some layer of clarity over the person that I used to be.
+They may not be so relevant nowadays, but I still think that it adds some layer of clarity over the person that I used to be and my evolution as a writer.

 ## 2013-09-04 From and to F. {-#fromtoF20130904}